 Her specialized approach for teaching Gospel and Contemporary Christian artists has created a niche for her as the vocal trainer of choice for many church praise teams and worship leaders.
 Canangela has served as an advocate for the arts and education as a member of the South DeKalb Arts Consortium, as a representative for the United Negro College Fund rendering speeches as a Janet Jackson Rhythm Nation scholar, and for Spelman College.
 Furthermore, she was chosen as Miss Morehouse College 1992-1993 and as Miss Mississippi T.E.E.N.
 1990-1991.

 Her mission is to continue impacting the community through the arts and education by coordinating programs for the arts, performing, teaching, and producing materials pertaining to music and education.
-The All-In-One Voice Lesson instructional DVD helps vocalists expand their talents to the next level.
+The All-In-One Voice Lesson and the Play For Life with Music Theory Keyboard instructional DVDs helps vocalists and pianists expand their talents to the next level.
 Her love for teaching continues to inspire many others to pursue careers in the music industry, education, and related fields.

 And On Digital Format on Udemy https://www.udemy.com/course/the-all-in-one-voice-lesson/